-Our analyses using the more appropriate heterogeneous-rates model (GTR+I+ Γ) not only break up the long-branch attraction between the hedgehog and the opossum sequences, but demonstrate that the statistical support (relatively high bootstrap values) that D'Erchia et al. (1996) reported for rodent nonmonophyly is an artifact of systematic error associated with ignoring among-site rate variation.
+Our analyses using the more appropriate heterogeneous-rates model (GTR+I+ Γ) not only break up the long-branch attraction between the hedgehog and opossum sequences, but demonstrate that the statistical support (relatively high bootstrap values) that D'Erchia et al. (1996) reported for rodent non-monophyly is an artifact of systematic error associated with ignoring among-site rate variation.
 This illustrates the point that large data sets (with respect to the number of bases) are not immune to systematic error.
 In fact, because inconsistent phylogenetic methods will (by definition) ascribe increasing confidence to incorrect estimates of topology as sequence length increases, the match between model and data becomes more critical for very long sequences rather than less so, as intuition might suggest.
 Thus, future analyses of complete mitochondrial genomes that fail to accommodate rate heterogeneity explicitly (e.g., Janke et al., 1996; Cao et al., 1997) will be susceptible to the same systematic error that misled D'Erchia et al. (1996).

 Thus, these results demonstrate that rodent monophyly clearly is not refuted by the mtDNA genome data.
-In spite of the large number of base pairs, a more thorough sampling of taxa will be required to test adequately the hypothesis of rodent monophyly.
-In particular, more rodent and insectivoran sequences will be required (e.g., Nedbal et al., 1996), and inclusion of xenarthran sequences (e.g., armadillo or sloth), the probable outgroup to the rest of the placental mammals (e.g., McKenna, 1975; Novacek, 1990), will divide the long branch leading to the opossum and thereby possibly provide a more reliable root for nonxenarthrous eutherians.
+In spite of the large number of base pairs, a more thorough sampling of taxa will be required to adequately test the hypothesis of rodent monophyly.
+In particular, more rodent and insectivoran sequences will be required (e.g., Nedbal et al. 1996), and inclusion of xenarthran sequences (e.g., armadillo or sloth), the probable outgroup to the rest of the placental mammals (e.g., McKenna, 1975; Novacek, 1990), would divide the long branch leading to the opossum and thereby possibly provide a more reliable root for non-xenarthrous eutherians.
 Additional complete mtDNA sequences will soon be available.
-Analyses of these new data under appropriate models may or may not support D'Erchia and co-workers' (1996) conclusions; for the moment the molecular data do not support the dissolution of Rodentia, whose monophyly remains strongly supported by morphological analyses (Luckett and Hartenberger, 1993) and by at least some molecular studies (e.g., Porter et al., 1996).
+Analyses of these new data under appropriate models may or may not support D'Erchia et al.'s conclusions; for the moment the molecular data do not support the dissolution of Rodentia.